larson-group-umich/pointer-algorithm/readme.md

 ## Acknowledgement

-Created by Grace tan and Weizhong Zou
+Created by Grace Tan and Weizhong Zou